dtrain2321/bamazon/README.md

 # bamazon
 My fake Amazon app for Post Production equipment.

 Please insert your pw on line 10 of customer.js.
-I have the root as a placeholder.
+I have the word root as a placeholder.

 use ID when selecting the item you'd like to purchase.
+You will then be prompted for quantity.

 Once Product ID and quantity have been selected & the item is in stock bamazon will provide the following information: